France protests: More than 100 police hurt in May Day demonstrations

 At least 108 police officers have been injured in clashes across France with protesters angry at pension reforms, the interior minister has said.

-Gerald Darmanin said such a large number of police wounded was extremely rare, adding that 291 people had been arrested during the unrest.
+Gérald Darmanin said such a large number of police wounded was extremely rare, adding that 291 people had been arrested during the unrest.

 Hundreds of thousands have been taking part in May Day demonstrations against President Emmanuel Macron's reforms.